msah007/Gym-Time/README.md

 Gym-Time
 ========

-Practice makes perfect
+*Practice makes perfect*

-//1.Find the most frequent integer in an array
+//1.Find the most frequent integer in an array.

-2.Find pairs in an integer array whose sum is equal to 10 (bonus: do it in linear time)
+2.Find pairs in an integer array whose sum is equal to 10 (bonus: do it in linear time).

 3.Given 2 integer arrays, determine of the 2nd array is a rotated version of the 1st array.
 Ex.
 Original Array A={1,2,3,5,6,7,8} Rotated Array B={5,6,7,8,1,2,3}

-4.Write fibbonaci iteratively and recursively (bonus: use dynamic programming)
+4.Write fibbonaci iteratively and recursively (bonus: use dynamic programming).

 //5.Find the only element in an array that only occurs once.